pbelmans/twisted-hodge/README.md

 ## Getting started

-Make sure that Sage knows about `twisted.sage`, probably by doing `load("twisted.sage")`.
+Make sure that Sage knows about `twisted.py`, probably by doing `load("twisted.py")`.
 There is ample documentation in the file, which can be acessed via

 ```
 twisted_hodge_number?